We would like to express our gratitude to Lambert Wilson who has agreed to be the Patron of Projet Lumière(s).

 International movie projects include Matrix Reloaded, Matrix Revolutions and Catwoman.
 In 2010, he interpreted Frère Christian de Chergé in Des hommes et des dieux by Xavier Beauvois – a performance that yielded Wilson’s sixth César nomination.

 In 2014 and 2015 Wilson was Master of Ceremonies at the Cannes Film Festival.

-Last year, Wilson released his sixth album – Wilson chante Montand – an homage to Yves Montand, the show of which saw him tour throughout France and the Benelux this year.
+In 2017, Wilson released his sixth album – Wilson chante Montand – an homage to Yves Montand, the show of which saw him tour throughout France and the Benelux this year.

-Lambert Wilson’s film career continues apace – most recently with Pascal Bonitzer’s Tout de suite maintenant with Isabelle Huppert, Mohamed Hamidi’s La Vache with Jamel Debbouze, and Jérôme Salle’s The Odyssey in which he plays Captain Jacques Cousteau alongside Audrey Tautou and Pierre Niney.
+Lambert Wilson’s film career continues apace – with Pascal Bonitzer’s Tout de suite maintenant with Isabelle Huppert, Mohamed Hamidi’s La Vache with Jamel Debbouze, and Jérôme Salle’s The Odyssey in which he plays Captain Jacques Cousteau alongside Audrey Tautou and Pierre Niney.

 Wilson’s social engagement is well known: he has been particularly active in spotlighting post-earthquake Haiti through his association with the United Nations Stabilization Mission in Haiti.
 His commitment to safeguarding the environment is manifest in his support of UNESCO, FAO, Greenpeace and Agir pour l’Environnement.
 He works on behalf of the Fondation Abbé-Pierre to eradicate poverty; is an ambassador for Les Toiles Enchantées (an association that brings cinema to hospitals for children), is President of the Comité des Ambassadeurs for La Maison des Journalistes (a Paris-based organization for refugee journalists) and – now – Patron of Projet Lumière(s).